utdata/rwdir/docs/07-graphics.md

 | volkswagen   | passat | 2.8   | 1999 | 6   | manual(m5) | f   | 18  | 26  | p  | midsize |
 | volkswagen   | passat | 3.6   | 2008 | 6   | auto(s6)   | f   | 17  | 26  | p  | midsize |

-The data is a subst of fuel econmy data from 1999 and 2008 for 38 popular cars.
+The data is a subset of fuel economy data from 1999 and 2008 for 38 popular cars.
 Don't get too hung up on the data, it is just for examples.

 The size of an engine is shows in the column `displ`.
 The Audi A4 has a 1.8 liter engine.
 The column `hwy` is the fuel rating for highways.
 Well also us the `class` column, which categorizes the type of vehicle.

-What kind of relationship might you expect between the size of the engine and highway milage?
+What kind of relationship might you expect between the size of the engine and highway mileage?

 Let's use our plot to show this.
 If our basic template is like this: